SamHormozian/Skysniff_Source/README.md

 ### Required Components

 - Two **5.8GHz Video Transmitter/Receiver Modules**
-- HD Camera (for visible light feed)
+- HD Camera (for visible light feed) + 5.8GHz VTX
-- IR Camera (for thermal imaging)
+- IR Camera (for thermal imaging) + 5.8GHz VTX
-- Drone or mounting system for cameras
+- Drone or mounting system for cameras + 3.3V power for VTXes)
-- USB ports available for receiver devices
+- 2 USB ports available for receiver devices

 ### Pairing Instructions

 1. **Plug in both 5.8GHz video receivers** into available USB ports on your computer/device.
-2. Make sure the receivers are set to the **same frequency channel** using dip switches or auto-pairing method provided by the manufacturer.
+2. Make sure the receivers are set to the **correct frequency channel for their corresponding VTX** using buttons or autopair mode.
+VTXes can be configured to select frequencies in Betaflight.
-3. Power on both camera modules (HD and IR).
+4. Power on both camera modules (HD and IR).
-4. Verify that the signal is being received by checking for stable video output from both devices.
+5. Verify that the signal is being received by checking for stable video output from both devices.

-> 📌 **Important:** The receivers must be successfully paired and recognized by the system **before starting the application**, otherwise the webcam feeds will fail to initialize.
+> 📌 **Important:** The receivers must be successfully paired and recognized by the system **before starting the application**, otherwise the webcam feeds will fail to initialize or just show Blue Screen/Static.

 ---